videlalvaro/videlalvaro.github.io/_posts/2011-08-16-command-line-editing-tips.md

 An interesting feature is the _kill ring_ where all (well almost all) the text that you have killed before in the session is available.
 So after you _yank_ some text you can then press `M-y` to cycle through that text.

+What's cool about these keyboard bindings is that if you use Emacs you already know them because they are some sort of standard in \*nix software.
+Start for example a `mysql` console and enter the following query: